refinedev/refine/documentation/tutorial/routing/navigation/react-router/index.md

 <Sandpack>

-Now we've updated our components to benefit from the parameter inference of Refine.
+Now we've set up our routes and resources.
 In this step, we'll be learning about Refine's navigation helpers and how to use them in our app.

 :::tip